plone/training/docs/mastering-plone/dexterity_reference.md

 ## Directives

 Directives can be placed anywhere in the class body (annotations are made directly on the class).
-By convention they are kept next to the fields they apply to.
+By convention, they are kept next to the fields they apply to.

 For example, here is a schema that omits a field: